igmoweb/wp-phpcs-boilerplate/README.md

 Clone this repo with `git clone --recursive https://github.com/igmoweb/wp-phpcs-boilerplate`

-I you forgot the `--recursive` param, use the following command `git submodule update --init --recursive`
+If you forgot the `--recursive` param, use the following command `git submodule update --init --recursive`

 After that: